Puzzle Pieces receives $400K grant

-Puzzle Pieces announced the expansion of its Owen Autism Center (OAC), made possible by a $400,000 grant from the Hager Foundation, during its 10th anniversary celebration Tuesday night at the RiverPark Center.
+Puzzle Pieces announced the expansion of its Owen Autism Center (OAC), made possible by a $400,000 grant from the Hager Foundation, during its 10th anniversary celebration on Dec.
+6 at the RiverPark Center.

 The grant is the largest gift in the foundation’s history, according to Executive Director Keith Sanders.